Case Study / Document-Intensive Workflows

 Structured output, ready for planning

 Extracted requirements flow into a structured project plan with traceability back to the source document, page, and section.
-The planning team starts with a complete, sourced inventory of requirements instead of a blank page.
+The planning team starts with a complete, sourced inventory of requirements instead of a blank page — and can interrogate the document directly, asking questions and getting answers tied to their source sections.

 Verification and audit trail